kliu04/explotest/README.md

   the [dill](https://dill.readthedocs.io/en/latest/) library
   for pickling, which enables support for function arguments among others.
 However, objects that cannot be pickled ( e.g., Pandas DataFrames) cannot be saved.
 This is the default behaviour.
-- Setting this to `"a"` or `"arr"` results in ExploTest attempting to reconstruct the parameter by creating a new object and setting all its fields to the runtime argument.
+- Setting this to `"a"` results in ExploTest attempting to reconstruct the parameter by creating a new object and setting all its fields to the runtime argument.
   For example, when running the code